 Northern and southern Spain differ significantly in their regional cuisines, architecture, language, and weather.
 The South attracts more tourists for its Mediterranean climate and long, sunny days.
-The northern Spain weather is cooler and rainier – making for a delightfully green landscape.
+The northern Spain weather is cooler and rainier – making for a great road trip experience.

 With attractions such as La Rioja, Asturias, and San Sebastian, northern Spain is great for all types of travelers.
 If you’re adventurous, you can expect to enjoy sports such as hiking, mountain biking, canoeing, and skiing.

 Those curious about the history and culture will love the Romanesque architecture, museums, and cider and wine-tasting experiences on offer.

 You’ll want to know what the northern Spain weather is like before planning your visit to this region.
 The guide below will provide you with a month-to-month breakdown of the weather and help you decide when to visit, depending on the activities you plan on doing.